 What Is A Good ROI For A Rental Property?

 ROI in real estate stands for “return on investment,” otherwise known as the number of profits investors can expect to receive from a rental property.
 While a good ROI will vary from investor to investor, some ranges can be used as general guidelines.
-An ROI between five and 10 percent is reasonable for most rental properties.
-On the opposite end of the spectrum, an ROI of over 10 percent typically represents a great investment opportunity.
+An ROI between five and 10 percent is solid for most rental properties.
+Going up from there, an ROI of over 10 percent typically represents a great investment opportunity.
+When a property has an ROI below five percent, it is generally not considered a worthy investment.

 What Is The 2% Rule?